Recovery of funds from the Madoff investment scandal: JPMorgan Chase deferred prosecution agreement

-In the fall of 2013, JPMorgan began talks with prosecutors and regulators to settle charges that it turned a blind eye to Madoff's actions.
+In the fall of 2013, JPMorgan began talks with prosecutors and regulators to settle charges alleging that it turned a blind eye to Madoff's actions.
 On January 7, 2014, JPMorgan agreed to pay a total of $2.05 billion in fines and penalties to settle civil and criminal charges related to its role in the Madoff scandal.
 The bank signed a deferred prosecution agreement—the first ever imposed on a major New York City bank—with United States Attorney for the Southern District of New York Preet Bharara.
 In the agreement, JPMorgan admitted that it and its predecessors failed to report illegal activities on Madoff's part as required by the Bank Secrecy Act as early as 1994.
 Bharara filed a two-count criminal information charging JPMorgan with Bank Secrecy Act violations, but the charges will be dismissed within two years provided that JPMorgan reforms its anti-money laundering procedures and cooperates with the government in its investigation.
 The bank agreed to forfeit $1.7 billion—the largest forfeiture ever imposed in American financial history.
 The government will use this money to help make Madoff's victims whole.
 JPMorgan also agreed to pay a $350 million fine to the Office of the Comptroller of the Currency.